Writing plans and reports

 If you take the time to research them thoroughly they can help reveal potential and possible limits to your project, as well as revealing how and why your building developed the way it did, and why it is unique to your community.

-Both are a requirement for building projects at listed places of worship.
+Both are a requirement as part of the permissions process for building projects at listed places of worship, and these documents are also requested by many grant funders.

 Other plans and reports